-3.2.3 Preset Thumbnails Panel
+3.3.1 Preset Thumbnails Panel

 The Presets panel lists the available presets, showing a thumbnail preview of the effect of the preset on your image.
-When you click on a preset thumbnail, the Preview image is refreshed to show the result of applying the settings of the selected preset.
+When you click on a preset thumbnail, the Preview image is refreshed to show the result of applying the settings of that preset.

 By default, the panel displays one column of small thumbnails.
-Click on the "plus" icon on the top of the panel to display the thumbnails at a larger size.
+Click on the "+" icon on the top of the panel to enlarge the thumbnails.
 Click on the icon on the top right of the panel to display the thumbnails in two columns.

-There are two types of presets, built-in and custom.
+There are two types of presets, "Built-in" factory presets and "My Presets" user-saved custom presets:

-Built-in Presets
+3.3.2 Built-in Presets

-Built-in presets are "factory" presets that are provided with the software.
-Photomatix Pro offers 36 built-in presets when you are processing bracketed photos, and 27 when you are processing a single file.
+Built-in or "factory" presets are those provided with the software.
+Photomatix Pro offers 36 built-in presets when you are working with bracketed photo sets, and 27 built-in presets for when you are working with single photo files.